4 Common Misconceptions about Yom Kippur, Day of Atonement

 Yom Kippur was not designed to atone for the sin of individuals, but for the sin of Israel as a nation

 Now that Yeshua has come, we can all enjoy that atonement on a personal level, but God being God, he will cross every “t” and dot every “i”.
 This picture will be fulfilled in every way.
-It perfectly foreshadows the atonement that Yeshua purchased for all believers, but it pertains Israel's sin as a nation as well.
+Yom Kippur perfectly foreshadows the atonement that Yeshua purchased for all believers, but it pertains Israel’s sin as a nation as well.

 Then I will pour out on the house of David and the inhabitants of Jerusalem a spirit of grace and supplication, when they will look toward Me whom they pierced.
 They will mourn for him as one mourns for an only son and grieve bitterly for him, as one grieves for a firstborn.
 (Zechariah 12:10)